Exceptionflug/protocolize/README.md

 ```java
 ProtocolAPI.getEventManager().registerListener(new MyPacketAdapter());
 ```
 Now you can override the following methods to access the packets.
-Please note that you only can manipulate inbound packets.
 ```java
 @Override
 public void receive(final PacketReceiveEvent<Chat> event) {